tamu-edu/scrollstats/docs/CreateVectorDatasets.md

     polygon and should extend past the bend boundary by 1-2 channel widths.
 - **Bend Boundary (Polygon):**
   - Created manually from interpretation of the DEM
-  - The bend boundary in this case defines the boundary encompasses the raised platform of ridge and swale topography between the active channel and the relatively smooth ancestral floodplain.
-Each bend boundary should have a corresponding bend_id that can be used to relate data together.
-For example, the 25th bend on the Lower Brazos River was given the bend_id `LBR_025`.
+  - The bend boundary encompasses the raised platform of ridge and swale topography between the active channel and the relatively smooth ancestral floodplain.
+  - Each bend boundary should have a corresponding `bend_id` that can be used to relate other datasets to this bend.
+For example, the `bend_id` for the 25th bend on the Lower Brazos River is `LBR_025`.
 - **Packet Boundaries (Polygon):**
   - Created manually from interpretation of the DEM
-  - The packet boundaries are polygons that fit perfectly within, and cover entirely, the bend boundary polygons.
+  - Packet boundaries are polygons that fit within and entirely cover the bend boundary polygon.
 Packet boundaries encompass groups of ridges with similar trajectories.
-Packet boundaries should have `bend_id` column as well as a `packet_id` column.
-The `bend_id` can be used as a foreign key to relate the packets to their bend and the simple `packet_id` (ex. `p_01`) can be used to differentiate the packets within each bend.
+  - Packet boundaries should have a `bend_id` column as well as a `packet_id` column. `bend_id` can be used as a foreign key to relate the packets to their bend and the simple `packet_id` (ex. `p_01`) can be used to differentiate the packets within each bend.
 There is no guarantee of an inherent order with packets, but in general, they can and should be numbered incrementally from the most ancestral to the most recent.
 - **Ridges (LineString):**
   - Created manually from interpretation of the DEM
   - Ridges are created for each ridge on the bend.
-Ridge polylines can be created before the raster ridge classification process, however it is recommended that the binary ridge area rasters be used to help inform the creation of ridge polylines.
-Ridge polylines should have a `bend_id` column, a `ridge_id` column, and optionally a `packet_id` column if packets are used.
+Ridge polylines can be created before the ridge area classification process, however it is recommended that the ridge area rasters be used to help inform the creation of ridge polylines.
+  - Ridge polylines should have a `bend_id` column, a `ridge_id` column, and optionally a `packet_id` column if packets are used.
 The `bend_id` and optional `packet_id` columns can be used as foreign keys to relate ridges to the larger morphological features and the simple `ridge_id` (ex. `r_001`) can be used to differentiate ridges within a bend.
 To a greater degree than the packets, there is no guarantee of an inherent order to the ridges on a given bend.
-However, as seen in the accompanying manuscript, ridges often can, but are not guaranteed to, be ordered within packets.
+However, as seen below, ridges often can, but are not guaranteed to, be ordered within packets.
 - **Migration Pathways (LineString):**
   - Generated programmatically using `create_transects()`
-  - Migration pathways are algorithmically generated from the channel centerline and a set of ridges.
+  - Migration pathways are programmatically generated from the channel centerline and a set of ridges.
 The user specifies a set of starting points along the centerline from which the migration pathways will be generated.
-The migration pathway algorithm will "walk" up the flood plain until it fails to intersect any more ridges.
-The resulting migration pathways represent the varied paths of migration along a bend according to the depositional record contained in the ridge and swale topography
+    The migration pathway algorithm will then "walk" up the flood plain until it fails to intersect any more ridges.
+  - The resulting migration pathways represent the varied paths of migration along a bend according to the depositional record contained in the ridge and swale topography.

 **Note on point density for channel centerline and ridgelines**